aliclark/the_wooden_sword/The Great Recession and the Crapification of Products.md

 ### Known prior work

 - Silicon Valley S03E02 directed by Mike Judge, written by Ron Weiner: "Pied Piper's product is its stock"
+- Techno Feudalism - Yanis Varoufakis (earlier in blog form, now published as a book)
+  - despite the "Techno" name, the book addresses the same general issue across the global economy as discussed in this post
-- (Almost certainly) Economics work on Inequality (- please let me know!)
+- (Almost certainly) Other Economics work on Inequality (- please let me know!)

 ### Subsequent work